 Looking for ways to improve language and literacy in your preschool students?
 When our district moved to a home and community-based model for service delivery of our three-year-olds with special education needs, it prompted a change in my speech therapy practices.
 At the same time, we were moving classrooms and office space around which lead to a “review and purge”… Read More

-Why improve perspective-taking?
-Our speech therapy students with social communication disorder find it difficult to take the perspective of another person.
+Why improve perspective-taking in students with autism?
+Our speech therapy students with autism and social communication disorders find it difficult to take the perspective of another person.
 This makes it challenging for them to navigate social relationships.
 It also has an academic impact upon their literacy skills.
-As our students move on into the early elementary grades, they learn to take into account the perspective of… Read More
+As our students move on into the early elementary grades, they learn to… Read More

 Six Ways to See Social Skills Progress